rajat457/quadiro_assignment/README.md

 # Quadiro Technologies Assignment - Car Management System 🚗

 This project is a web application developed as an assignment for Quadiro Technologies.
-The system is designed for managing car records with an admin interface for CRUD operations.
+The system is designed for managing car records with both admin and user interfaces.

 ## Features